Renewed anti-government protests in Iraq despite assurances of reform | DW | 25.10.2019

 Several protesters were killed and hundreds more injured in Iraq on Friday as security forces struggled to disperse mass protests against the government.

 At least five deaths were reported across Baghdad and the south of the country.
-Authorities used live ammunition, tear gas, hot water and rubber bullets to quell demonstrators.
+Authorities used live ammunition, tear gas, hot water and rubber bullets to repel demonstrators.

 The unrest showed no signs of abating despite assurances of reform and a cabinet reshuffle, as protesters in southern Iraq set fire to the government's provincial headquarters and party offices.